Piedmont, California: Housing

-Piedmont is almost entirely zoned for single-family dwelling residential use.
+The city is almost entirely zoned for single-family dwelling residential use.
 Piedmont has minimal commerce compared with statistically similar cities and relies primarily on property taxes and fees for public revenues to support public services.
 The city also has relatively few multi-family or second (in-law) units.
 The city has a very small number of businesses in its commercial district on Highland Avenue and a very small number of businesses on Grand Avenue near Piedmont's western border with Oakland.

 Emergency services

 Piedmont provides its own fire, police, parks, and recreational services but does not have its own public library nor federal post office; these services are shared with Oakland.
 Special, incremental property tax assessments on Piedmont real estate for schools and some public services are not shared with Oakland.